zivawernick/CALMe/src/nlp/uselite_arch.md

 # USE Lite Architecture Implementation Plan

 ## Overview
 This document outlines the detailed implementation plan for replacing the current compromise.js-based NLPParser with Universal Sentence Encoder (USE) Lite for improved semantic understanding while maintaining offline-first operation.
+The new approach will use USE Lite exclusively without compromise.js dependency.

 ## Architecture Goals
 - ✅ Fully offline operation